Reynolds number: In physiology

 Poiseuille's law on blood circulation in the body is dependent on laminar flow.
 In turbulent flow the flow rate is proportional to the square root of the pressure gradient, as opposed to its direct proportionality to pressure gradient in laminar flow.

 Using the definition of the Reynolds number we can see that a large diameter with rapid flow, where the density of the blood is high, tends towards turbulence.
 Rapid changes in vessel diameter may lead to turbulent flow, for instance when a narrower vessel widens to a larger one.
 Furthermore, a bulge of atheroma may be the cause of turbulent flow, where audible turbulence may be detected with a stethoscope.

 Complex systems

 Reynolds number interpretation has been extended into the area of arbitrary complex systems.
 Such as financial flows, nonlinear networks, etc. In the latter case, an artificial viscosity is reduced to a nonlinear mechanism of energy distribution in complex network media.
-Reynolds number then represents a basic control parameter which expresses a balance between injected and dissipated energy flows for an open boundary system.
+Reynolds number then represents a basic control parameter that expresses a balance between injected and dissipated energy flows for an open boundary system.
 It has been shown that Reynolds critical regime separates two types of phase space motion: accelerator (attractor) and decelerator.
 High Reynolds number leads to a chaotic regime transition only in frame of strange attractor model.